2019 Men's U-19 World Floorball Championships B-Division

-The 2019 Men's under-19 World Floorball Championships B-Division took place in conjunction with the tenth world championships in men's under-19 floorball.
+The 2019 Men's U-19 World Floorball Championships B-Division took place in conjunction with the tenth world championships in men's under-19 floorball.
 The tournament took place from May 8–12, 2019 in Halifax, Canada, and was the first Men's U-19 WFC played outside of Europe.

 Qualification

 26 teams registered for the tenth men's under-19 world championships..
 The top eight teams from the 2017 U-19 WFC automatically qualified as part of the A-Division.
 Poland was relegated from the A-Division, Canada qualified automatically as the host, and the United States thus qualified automatically with the spot from the Americas, with the remainder of the teams competing to qualify for the five remaining spots in the B-Division.

 In Europe, there were two qualification event locations - Moscow (Russia) and Bolzano (Italy).
 The Asia-Oceania group tournament took place in Wellington, New Zealand.